pravega/flink-connectors/documentation/src/docs/streaming.md

 Use the method `FlinkPravegaUtils::writeToPravegaInEventTimeOrder` to write a given `DataStream` to a Pravega Stream such that events are automatically ordered by event time (on a per-key basis).
 Refer [here](https://github.com/pravega/flink-connectors/blob/7971206038b51b3cf0e317e194c552c4646e5c20/src/test/java/io/pravega/connectors/flink/FlinkPravegaWriterITCase.java#L93) for sample code.

+### Watermark
+Flink applications in event time semantics are carrying watermarks within each operator.

+Both Pravega transactional and non-transactional writers provide [watermark API](https://github.com/pravega/pravega/wiki/PDP-33:-Watermarking#event-writer-api-changes) to indicate the event-time watermark for a stream.
+With `enableWatermark(true)`, each watermark in Flink will be emitted into a Pravega stream.

 ### Writer Modes
 Writer modes relate to guarantees about the persistence of events emitted by the sink to a Pravega Stream.
 The writer supports three writer modes: